 This tutorial explains the features of the two Source Code Editors Atom and Sublime Text and provides a comparison of Atom vs Sublime:

-There are so many code editors out there in the market, and amid those choosing a right one is always a challenging task.
+There are so many code editors out there in the market, and among those choosing the right one is always a challenging task.
 This tutorial will not just answer the question “What is the finest code editor for developers?”, it will compare two source code editors of the millennium i.e. Atom & Sublime Text.

 We cannot put the code editor into a single type as one editor which works for a developer might not be suitable for the other.